-Arkansas Total Care offers the following methods of encryption SSH/SFTP, FTPS (Auth TLS), FTP w/PGP, HTTPS (Note this method only applies with connecting to Arkansas Total Care's Secure FTP.
-Arkansas Total Care does not support retrieve files automatically via HTTPS from an external source at this time.)
-If PGP or SSH keys are used they will shared with the trading partner.
-These are not required for those connecting via SFTP or HTTPS.
+Arkansas Total Care offers the following methods of encryption SSH/SFTP, FTPS (Auth TLS), FTP w/PGP, HTTPS.
+Note that this method applies only when connecting to Arkansas Total Care's Secure FTP.
+Arkansas Total Care does not support retrieving files automatically via HTTPS from an external source at this time.
+If PGP or SSH keys are used, they will be shared with the trading partner.
+They are not required for those connecting via SFTP or HTTPS.